vaemendis/ubooquity-doc/pages/themes.md

 ## Adding your theme to this list

 You wrote a theme and would like to include it in this list ?

- Either [send me a message](http://vaemendis.net/ubooquity/contact) with a link to your theme (or a page where it can be downloaded) ans its name, or [fork the Ubooquity documentation on Github](https://github.com/vaemendis/ubooquity-doc) and modify this page as you like.
+ Either [send me a message](http://vaemendis.net/ubooquity/contact) with a link to your theme (or a page where it can be downloaded), or [fork the Ubooquity documentation on Github](https://github.com/vaemendis/ubooquity-doc) and modify this page as you like.
+ Also, a small description and and indication if your theme is a variation on another existing theme would be nice.